NachoColl/bws-help_DEPRECATED/slate/source/includes/01_introduction.md

 - `version` is used to call a specific Smart Contract implementation.

-- `network` is the network you want to use (e.g. `ropsten` network can be used to test without requiring any funds).
+- `network` is the network you want to use (e.g. `sepolia` network can be used to test without requiring any funds).

 - Method parameters must be passed in the Body part of the POST request message using [JSON](https://en.wikipedia.org/wiki/JSON) format (`Content-Type` header attribute must be set to `application/json`)